Hugues-Bernard Maret, duc de Bassano: End of the Empire, exile, and return

 In November 1813 Napoleon replaced Maret with Armand, Marquis of Caulaincourt, who was known to be devoted to the cause of peace and had a personal connection to Tsar Alexander I of Russia.
 Maret, however, as private secretary of Napoleon, remained with him through the campaign of 1814, as well as during that of 1815 and the Hundred Days.

 After the restoration of the Bourbons, Maret was exiled.
 He retired to Graz, where he occupied himself with literary work.
 In 1820 he was allowed to return to France.
 After the July Revolution of 1830, the new king Louis Philippe elevated him as a Peer of France.
 In November 1834 Maret served a short time as Prime Minister of France.

-The Duc de Bassano died at Paris in 1839.
+The Duc de Bassano died in Paris on 13 May 1839 aged at 76.